sainipiyush05/Skill-sync/README.md

 ---

 <p align="center">
-  Made with ❤️ by the Skill Sync Team
+  Made with Love and care by the Skill Sync Team
 </p>